Saturday, January 12, 2008

 https://s.p9.hostingprod.com/@iamintheloop.com/artofcrochet/ssl/videos/dbch.php

-Blogger Sirah said...
+Blogger Sirah Morgan said...

 Thank you dearly for this pattern!
 I have been at my wits end trying to potty train my toddler without a way to keep his legs covered. & without frills or fancy stitches that leave holes to freeze more than his nads off through!